Walheimat/wal-emacs/README.md

           (esh-autosuggest-mode)
           (setup-eshell-ivy-completion))

+        ;; override how clearing the eshell works (defun eshell/clear ()
+          "Clear the shell by truncating everything."
+          (interactive)
+          (let ((eshell-buffer-maximum-lines 0)) (eshell-truncate-buffer)))

         (add-hook 'eshell-mode-hook 'my-eshell-mode-hook)
         (with-eval-after-load "esh-opt"
           (autoload 'epe-theme-lambda "eshell-prompt-extras")
           (setq eshell-highlight-prompt nil
         	eshell-prompt-function 'epe-theme-lambda))

-18. evilnc
+19. evilnc

     Comment code like in `vim`, evil, evil `vim`.

         (use-package evil-nerd-commenter
+          :chords ("##" . evilnc-comment-or-uncomment-lines)
-          :bind ("s-," . evilnc-comment-or-uncomment-lines))
+          :bind ("s-#" . evilnc-comment-or-uncomment-lines))

-19. expand-region
+20. expand-region

     One thing that can be a bit tricky is selecting regions, not anymore.

         (use-package expand-region
           :bind ("C-+" . er/expand-region))

-20. find-file-in-project
+21. find-file-in-project

     Finding files by name should be easy.

         (use-package find-file-in-project
           :config
-          (global-set-key (kbd "C-x p f") 'find-file-in-project))
+          (global-set-key (kbd "C-c f p") 'find-file-in-project))

+22. fira-code

+    I use FiraCode, this mode allows us to use ligatures.

+        (use-package fira-code-mode
+          :diminish fira-code-mode)

-21. flycheck
+23. flycheck

-    Flycheck is for all of our linting/code quality needs.
+    `flycheck` is for all of our linting/code quality needs.
     I prefer pop-ups over mode-line info.

         (use-package flycheck-popup-tip)